aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotareafilter/_index.md

 ### setSelected(boolean) {#setSelected-boolean-}

+<b>@deprecated.</b> Please use the 'selected' property instead.
 Indicates whether this field has selection.
 Only works when the PivotTable is in Outline view.

 ```javascript
 setSelected(value: boolean) : void;